Choose another writer in this calendar:

 Salammbô inspired in 1998 Philippe Fénélon's opera, the libretto was written by

 Jean-Yves Masson.
-Also the composers Berlioz and Mussorgsky had planned
+Also the composers Hector Berlioz and Modest Mussorgsky had planned

 opera adaptations, but they were never realized.
 In Orson Welles's film Citizen Kane (1941) Charles Foster Kane produces an opera for his former mistress and second wife, Susan Alexander, based on Salammbô.
 Bernard Herrmann, who wrote the score, proclaimed in 1972 that "I was fortunate enough to start my career with a film like Citizen Kane.
 It's been a downhill run ever since!"